canonical/kafka-k8s-operator/docs/tutorial/6-enable-encryption.md

 ### Remove external TLS certificate

-To remove the external TLS and return to the locally generated one, un-relate applications:
+To remove the external TLS and return to the locally generated one, unrelate applications:

 ```shell
 juju remove-relation kafka-k8s  self-signed-certificates